erjosito/ansible-azure-lab/README.md

 ```

 ```
-cat &lt;&lt;EOF &gt; ~/.azure/credentials
+cat <<EOF > ~/.azure/credentials
 [default]
 subscription\_id=**** 22222222-2222-2222-2222-222222222222**
 client\_id=**** 11111111-1111-1111-1111-111111111111**
 secret=ThisIsTheAppPassword
 tenant=33333333-3333-3333-3333-333333333333
-**EOF**
+EOF
 ```

-*Step 5.* And lastly, we will create a pair of private/public keys, and install the public key in the local machine, to test the correct operation of Ansible.
+**Step 5.** And lastly, we will create a pair of private/public keys, and install the public key in the local machine, to test the correct operation of Ansible.

 ```
 ssh-keygen -t rsa